One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

 The Altar to Hieron II, a colossal altar to Zeus that is said to have been able to accommodate the sacrifices of over 450 oxes at a time!

 The incredible ‘Ear of Dionysios’, the entrance to the Latomie.
-The Latomie are deep quarries that in ancient times were worked by war prisoners captured by powerful Syracuse.
+The Latomie are deep quarries that in ancient times were worked by war prisoners captured by powerful Siracusae.

-The Latomie were dreaded by everyone in the ancient world as added to the fierce reputation Syracuse had as a dangerous and fearsome power.
+The Latomie were dreaded by everyone in the ancient world as added to the fierce reputation Siracusa had as a dangerous and fearsome power.

-Syracuse has a train station that makes for easy connections between Syracuse itself, Taormina, Catania and Messina.
+Siracusa has a train station that makes for easy connections between Siracusa itself, Taormina, Catania and Messina.

 The connection between Ortigia and the Archaeological park is secured by local shuttle, the cost of which is 1 Euro at the time of writing.

-If you are visiting Syracuse by car, please be advised that Ortigia is car free so cars need to be pared outside of the historical center.
-Pay and display signs specify where it is legal to park.
+If you are visiting Siracusa by car, please be advised that Ortigia is car free so cars need to be parked outside of the historical center.
+Pay and display signs specify where it is legal to park: if you are not sure about parking rules, you can find a quick introduction to Italian parking rules here.

 I hope you enjoyed this quick guide to a day in Syracuse Sicily and gave you ideas on what you can see and so here.
 Safe travel planning